WELCOME TO HORSE HAVEN MONTANA

 Our first “rescue” was Lucky.
 While she initially needed reassurance that she would not be all alone and left to fend for herself, once we paired her with our mini, she began the bonding process to both horse and human.
 As she learned that daily feedings would be the norm and not the exception, she began to relax and just live life like a normal horse, a very funny one we might add.
 Then came some tune up training and riding time in an effort to understand what she knew and what she was capable of.

 Happy to report that Lucky is now living a very contented and well fed life on the ranch with her new best friend, a teenage boy who picked her above all others, to be his pal.
 Joseph told us he loved her personality, “she’s funny,” he said, and now Lucky and Joseph spend lots of quality time together every day in ground work or just “hanging out” having fun.
 Lucky loves her other equine companions too and will soon be going on trail rides with the whole family in warmer weather.
 Congratulations Joseph on finding your best new equine gal friend!

 The best way to describe Cody was gentleman extraordinaire.
 Cody had been extremely well cared for throughout his life but as a wilderness pack-horse and turning 21, he just couldn’t keep up on those long, arduous rides anymore.
-With a little soreness in his back legs, we knew he could still make a perfect beginner horse and confidence builder and that’s the home he found.
-With other geriatric equine pals and a mom who is learning to ride with her young daughter, Cody has found the best home for him and his new family has fallen in love!
+With a little soreness in his back legs, we knew he could still make a perfect beginner horse and confidence builder and that was the home he found.
+When the family had to move to Alaska, Cody came back to us and lived at Horse Haven Montana for three more years until he passed on.
+He was a gem and a wonderful horse!

 Angel – Pony